-I love sweatshirts and especially printed sweatshirts!
-I have quite a collection 😂 but I always give in and sew myself new ones every year while improving my techniques.
+I love sweatshirts, especially patterned sweatshirts!
+I have a whole collection 😂 but I always fall for them and sew myself a new one each year, improving my techniques.

-This week, I invite you to discover my new printed sweatshirt entirely sewn with the overlocker... here we go!
+This week, I invite you to discover my new patterned sweatshirt entirely sewn with an overlocker... let's go!

 Why sew your sweatshirts (or t-shirts) with an overlocker?